tracits/rodant/docs/deployment.md

 Now follow the readme's instruction on build and deploy, then start the application with pm2

     pm2 start node_modules/react-scripts/scripts/start.js --name "data-collection-tool"

+Save the process lists for startup to work

+     pm2 save

 Create systemd config for restarts